Avicii News

 6. ‘L’amour Toujours’ – Dzeko & Torres, Delaney James & Tiesto

 A modern retake on Gigi D’Agostino’s classic, this remix combines good old melodies with contemporary EDM elements.
 Tiesto, along with rising stars Dzeko & Torres and Delaney James, created a bridge linking dance music’s cherished past with its vibrant present.
-This track has become a festival staple, captivating audiences with its spectacular beat and its ability to evoke the golden age of dance music.
+Ranked amongst the Best EDM Songs of All Time, this track has become a festival staple, captivating audiences with its spectacular beat and its ability to evoke the golden age of dance music.

 5. ‘Animals’ – Martin Garrix